netuno-org/doc/docs/academy/website/create.md

 ---
 id: create
-title: ReactJS Create
+title: React Create
-sidebar_label: ReactJS Create
+sidebar_label: React Create
 ---

-## ReactJS Application
+## React Application

 In the root of your Netuno application, run: